JMencius/BamQVFilter/README.md

 ```
 2. Only tested on ONT data, but in theory compatible with other sequencing platforms, such as PacBio sequencing.

+3. For large BAM file, large memory usage is expect, so make sure you have 1.5 * $(BAM_SIZE) memory to run `BamQVFilter`

 ## Validation script
 This tool is validated by a single-thread Python script in [here](./min_qv.py) using `pysam`.
 The validation script calculates the minimum read QV of a given BAM file and outputs the value to Standard output.